athul/blog/content/blog/useful/index.md

 4. You can run any commands like `curl`,`wget`,`sudo rm -rf /`(don't run the last command) etc...

 ### Act 2, Personal Git Storage
-GitHub is one of the famous Git Repository storing platform.
+GitHub is one of the famous Git Repository storing & hosting platform.
 Why not a Personal GitHub lookalike for you?
 You could save all your private projects here without any risk or Costs.
 Some Self Hosted Git Platforms are
-- GitLab Community Edition
+- GitLab Community Edition 🆓
-- Gogs
+- Gogs 🆓
-- Gitea
+- Gitea 🆓
-- GitHub Enterprize Server
+- GitHub Enterprize Server 💸
+Em